ait-energy/matsim-drs/README.md

 - Matching of drivers and riders is done *before the start of each day* (no spontaneous requests during the day or during the trip), i.e. in the `replanning` phase of the MATSim loop before `mobsim`.
-  In comparison to Wang et al (2017) this approach reduces complexity and avoids waiting time for the rider, since with the `dvrp` module only allows a rider to request a ride when he already wants to depart.
+  In comparison to Wang et al (2017) this approach reduces complexity and avoids waiting time for the rider, since the `dvrp` module only allows a rider to request a ride when he already wants to depart.

 **New modes of transport**